Gorkem95/Gorkem95/README.md

 <h2 align="center">About Me</h2>
 <p align="center">
 I have a keen interest in C/C++.
-In the past, I developed client and server scripts for games using these languages and worked as a freelancer.
+In the past, I developed client & server scripts for games using these languages and worked as a freelancer.
 Currently, I am employed as a back-end developer, specializing in NodeJS/NestJS, while also actively learning C# .NET Core.</p>

 <hr>